Minimization of Transformed $L_1$ Penalty: Theory, Difference of Convex Function Algorithm, and Robust Application in Compressed Sensing: Introduction

 \section{Introduction}

-Compressed sensing \cite{candes2006stable,Don_06} has generated enormous interest and research activities in mathematics, statistics, signal processing, imaging and information sciences, among numerous other areas.
-One of the basic problems is to reconstruct a sparse signal under a few linear measurements (linear constraints) far less than the dimension of the ambient space of the signal.
-Consider a sparse signal $x \in \Re^N $, an $M\times N$ sensing matrix A and an observation $y \in \Re^M$, $M \ll N$, such that: $ y = Ax + \epsilon, $ where $\epsilon$ is an $N$-dimensional observation error.
-If $x $ is sparse enough, it can be reconstructed exactly in the noise-free case and in stable manner in the noisy case provided that the sensing matrix $A$ satisfies certain incoherence or the restricted isometry property ($RIP$) \cite{candes2006stable, Don_06}.
+Compressed sensing \cite{candes2006stable,Don_06} has generated enormous interest and research activities in mathematics, statistics, information science and elsewhere.
+A basic problem is to reconstruct a sparse signal under a few linear measurements (linear constraints) far less than the dimension of the ambient space of the signal.
+Consider a sparse signal $x \in \Re^N $, an $M\times N$ sensing matrix $A$ and an observation $y \in \Re^M$, $M \ll N$, such that: $ y = A\, x + \epsilon, $ where $\epsilon$ is an $N$-dimensional observation error.
+The main objective is to recover $x$ from $y$.

-The direct approach is $l_0$ optimization, including constrained formulation:
+The direct approach is $l_0$ optimization in either a constrained formulation: